CarrieMack89/simplepython/README.md

 # simplepython
-A collection of very simple python programs
+A collection of very simple python programs - explained line for line